Class Iteration<T>

 If transforming tail-recursive algorithms, the space requirement is O(1) and execution is deferred.

-While not required, users are encouraged to create a subclass and then be able to call yield() as if it were a keyword.
+While not required, users are encouraged to create a subclass because you need a class to define recursive methods anyways.

-Keep in mind that, unlike return or System.out.println(), yield() is lazy and does not evaluate until the stream iterates over it.
-So it's critical that all side effects should be wrapped inside Continuation objects passed to yield().
+Keep in mind that, unlike return or System.out.println(), lazily() is lazy and does not evaluate until the stream iterates over it.
+So it's critical that all side effects should be wrapped inside Continuation objects passed to lazily() or forEachLazily().

-Like most manual iterative adaptation of recursive algorithms, yielding is implemented using a stack.
+Like most manual iterative adaptation of recursive algorithms, laziness is implemented using a stack.
 No threads or synchronization is used.

 This class is not threadsafe.